MICKAI®ArticlesThe Dual-Buyer Thesis: Selling to…

 Is Mickai competing with the hyperscalers?
 No. Mickai positions as an ally, not a rival.
 The public-cloud platforms want the regulated market, but their shared multi-tenant architecture makes credible air-gapped sovereign AI hard to build natively.
 Mickai's 104 filed UK patent applications cover that machinery, so a licence can be a faster path for a platform than an internal rebuild.

 What is the status of the patents?
-Mickai LTD holds 104 filed UK patent applications with roughly 2,340 claims, inventor Micky Irons.
+Mickai LTD holds 104 filed UK patent applications with 2,340 claims, inventor Micky Irons.
 They are filed, not granted.
 Filing establishes priority and builds a prior-art moat.
 Internal mapping identifies 196 companies and 311 patent-company pairs as potential licensees, which is a sizing exercise and not an allegation of infringement.

 Frequently asked questions